allianceauth/allianceauth/docs/installation/services/xenforo.md

 ## Configuration

-AllianceAuth only needs to know 3 things about XenForo.

-+ The API Endpoint
-+ The API Key
-+ The default group

-The first two should be self explanatory.
-The default group is where AllianceAuth will add the user once his account is created.
+The settings you created earlier now need to be filled out.

+`XENFORO_ENDPOINT` is the address to the API you added.
+No leading `http://`, but be sure to include the `/api.php` at the end.

+`XENFORO_DEFAULT_GROUP` is the ID of the group in XenForo auth users will be added to.
 Unfortunately XenAPI **cannot create new groups**, therefore you have to create a group manually and then get its ID.

-When you have a forum section which should be accessible ONLY by the auth'd users the access settings must be set to the default group.

-In the future we will have different groups for blues and alliance/corp members.
+`XENFORO_API_KEY` is the API key value you set earlier.

+Once these are entered, run migrations and restart gunicorn and celery.